Requesting Use of the CATSS/MSP Lab

 General Guidelines:

-- When adding sessions on the CATSS' shared Google calendar, please name the event with your CATSS Project ID first, followed by any other additional information you'd like (e.g., "MSP-001: EEG Training").
-Since the calendar is currently viewable to anyone on our website, do not include subject names in your event description.
+• When adding sessions on the CATSS' shared Google calendar, please name the event with your CATSS Project ID first, followed by any other additional information you'd like (e.g., "MSP-001: EEG Training").
+Since the calendar is currently viewable to anyone on our website, do not include identifying subject information in your event description.

-- Booked sessions must include sufficient time for set up and clean up, in addition to the actual running of the experiment.
-If you are unsure of how long a session may take, it is recommended that you book more time than necessary in order to avoid disrupting a session that may be booked immediately following yours.
+• Booked sessions must include sufficient time for set up and clean up, in addition to the actual running of the experiment.
+If you are unsure of how long a session may take, it is recommended that you book more time than necessary in order to avoid disrupting a session that may be booked immediately after yours.

-- Be mindful of your booked sessions and remove them from the calendar as soon as possible if unable to attend.
+• Be mindful of your booked sessions and remove them from the calendar as soon as possible if they are canceled.

-- Please direct all questions regarding the scheduling of other groups to the CATSS/MSP Lab Coordinator ([email protected]).
+• Please direct all questions regarding the scheduling of other groups to the CATSS Administrative Director Coordinator ([email protected]).
 To avoid confusion, please avoid contacting the individual groups directly.

 Scheduling Quotas: